faliang555/WISE-Python/README.md

 Hi and welcome to the website for the **WISE - Introduction to Python in Science and Engineering**.
 During this 10-week program, students will learn Python programming skills, get to know research challenges for which coding is necessary, and see several real-world applications of coding, including literature analysis, cryptography and data processing.

-- **Dates:** Thursday October 26th, November 2nd, November 16th, November 30th, December 7th, February 29th, March 7th, March 21st, April 11th, April 18th.
+- **Dates:** Thursday October 26th, November 2nd, November 16th, November 30th, December 7th, February 29th, March 21st, April 11th, April 18th, May 2nd.
 - **Time:** 3:00 - 5:00 pm
 - **Location:** Engineering Building Rm.
 106/Computer Lab, Stony Brook University, NY
 - **Instructor:** Fangchun Liang